gregorwolf/SAP-NPM-API-collection/apis/grunt-sapui5-bestpractice-build/README.md

 Grunt tasks for SAP WebIDE.

 ## Pre-requisites
-Make sure that you have installed npm version 3 (not 2).
+Make sure that you have installed npm version >=5.6.0.

 ## Getting Started